StefanRadu-ITSERVER/website/docs/csharp/arrays/methods.md

 }
 ```

-Maybe we want to reverse the order in which case we need to create a new class which implements the `IComparer` interface:
+Maybe we want to reverse the order (descending).

+In this case, we need to create a new class which implements the `IComparer` interface:
 ``` csharp
 public class ReverseComparer : IComparer<String>
 {